 |Depart to Malatapay by bus||9:00AM||P50|

 |Charter boat to Apo island||9:30AM||P500|

 Things to note in this sample Apo Island DIY itinerary:

 - Upon arrival, proceed to the registration office and pay P100 for the environmental fee.
 You can leave your belongings at the office while you enjoy the island.

 - A tour guide fee of P300 for four (4) persons is imposed for each snorkeling activity inside the marine sanctuary, P200 if you only opt to swim outside the sanctuary.

 - It is recommended to bring your own snorkeling gear.
-If you haven’t, you can rent a snorkeling mask, aqua shoes and life vest (if you feel the need or goes 7 meters away from the shore) for P100 each from the guide or any boatman around.
+If you haven’t, you can rent a snorkeling mask for P100, aqua shoes for P200 and life vest (if you feel the need or goes 7 meters away from the shore) for P200 from the guide or any boatman around.

 - For divers, the notable resorts in the island offer diving services.
 Check out below for details.

 Here are few facts and tips to consider when traveling to Apo island.

 - The island is frequented by 2 species of turtles: green turtles that are found in the shallow areas and hawksbill turtles that are present in the deeper parts of its waters.